Martial law for a moment: What just happened in South Korea

 South Korean President Yoon Suk Yeol’s surprise declaration of emergency martial law lasted only six hours.
 But it has plunged South Korea – a key Asian economy and U.S. ally – into a political crisis that could last much longer.

 The rapid and powerful pushback, including by lawmakers from Mr. Yoon’s party, reflected a deep-seated bitterness over South Korea’s history of military dictatorship.
-Martial law has now been lifted, but protestors in Seoul’s streets are chanting for Mr. Yoon’s removal, and six opposition parties have submitted a motion to impeach.
+Martial law has now been lifted, but protesters in Seoul’s streets are chanting for Mr. Yoon’s removal, and six opposition parties have submitted a motion to impeach.
 A two-thirds majority vote is required for the parliament to call for a president’s impeachment – a number experts say is within reach.

 “There’s going to be a fight for sure,” says retired South Korean army Lt.
 Gen. Chun In-bum, an expert in national security.